Yazi0/Yazi0/README.md

 ## 📚 About Me

-- 🔭 I’m currently working on **FoodFlowHub** — web app with customer & admin roles, recipe viewing, and order management.
+- 🔭 I’m currently working on **ClassManagement System** — web app with admin , teacher & student roles, student details viewing, student attendence sms and monthly report.
 - 🌱 I’m learning more about **TypeScript**, **Node.js**, **React**, and **API design**.
 - 👯 I want to collaborate on open-source projects, especially related to food tech & education.
 - 💬 Ask me about **web development**, **full-stack architecture**, or **clean code practices**.